-Listen to the podcast episode that goes with this post.
+Listen to the related podcast episode for this post.

 So, you’re a freelancer, either just starting out or you’ve been at it for a while.
 What you’ll come to notice, if you haven’t already, is that some clients may be turned off by hiring a solo entrepreneur.
 This can be for several reasons, including the perception that one person can’t do all of the work that the client requires (usually a wrong thought) or that you aren’t as reliable as a firm (also not necessarily true).